 For centuries, the coolest underwater discoveries have captivated both scuba divers and surface dwellers alike.

-Moreover, knowing how easily these amazing discoveries could have gone overlooked makes them truly intriguing.
+Knowing how easily these amazing discoveries could have gone overlooked makes them truly intriguing.

-A Crusader’s Sword
+1. A 900-Year-Old Crusader’s Sword

 Imagine finding a 900-year-old sword while enjoying a casual dive.

-Archeologists explained that sands in the area recently shifted, which is a common occurrence.
+Archeologists explained that sands in the area had recently shifted, which is a common occurrence.
 This time, however, they uncovered the amazing find and other artifacts from the 11th and 13th centuries.

 “The sword, which has been preserved in perfect condition, is a beautiful and rare find and evidently belonged to a Crusader knight,” Israel Antiquities Authority’s Robbery Prevention Unit Inspector Nir Distelfeld told the Jerusalem Post.
 “It was found encrusted with marine organisms but is apparently made of iron.
 It is exciting to encounter such a personal object, taking you 900 years back in time to a different era, with knights, armor and swords.”

-A Lost City
+2. A Lost City

 The legend of Atlantis has motivated many a diver and archeologist to search for lost cities underwater.
 While none have found the legendary civilization, they have discovered other cities that have been lost to the seas and time.